lalvarezguillen/monerod-node-vps/README.md

 * `MONERO_BAN_LIST_URL`: If provided, downloads a list of IPs of Monero nodes to ban.
 Defaults to empty.

+* `ANSIBLE_HOST_KEY_CHECKING`: Set to `False` to avoid having to manually confirm the authenticity of host ssh keys.
+See [this StackOverflow](https://stackoverflow.com/questions/32297456/how-to-ignore-ansible-ssh-authenticity-checking) thread for context

 ### Upgrading Monero Version

 The envvar `MONERO_DESIRED_VERSION` governs the version of Monero we want